Sustainamo/sustainamo/content/sustainability/framework/foundations/discovery.md

 <h3>What is the external context?</h3>
 This is the environment in which your organisation / event operates.
 Key considerations are (globally and for the region(s) in which you operate):
 * What are the legal and regulatory obligations?
-* What are the trends within your sector (and how is your organisation currently responding to them)
+* What are the trends within your sector (and how is your organisation currently responding to them)?
 * What are similar organisations/ events (or competitors) doing in regards to sustainability?
 How are they promoting this?
 What are the challenges / opportunities from doing something different (or not?)
 * What are consumer and societal expectations and values in your sector, and where can you monitor this (i.e. print media, social media, etc)
 * How do the media cover and report on sustainability in your sector?